What Is the impact on children?

 Results: Divorce was not related to girls’ externalizing behaviors, but it was related to externalizing behaviors for boys.
 Results depended on timing.

-- If the divorce occurred during middle school, boys’ behavior worsened for the year afterward and then actually improved to a level that was better than before the divorce.
+If the divorce occurred during middle school, boys’ behavior worsened for the year afterward.
+It then improved to a level that was better than before the divorce.

 Divorce can be both a risk and a protective factor